-Lidars Mapping, navigation and the detection of physical obstacles is performed by three SICK TiM571 2D lidars.
-One each is mounted at the front and the back of the robot scanning $180^{\circ}$ .
-As this creates deadzones at the robot's sides, a third sensor was mounted centered at the bottom of the robot.
-It utilizes the design of the new platform by scanning $90^{\circ}$ to each side and therefore eliminates the leftover dead zones, resulting in a full $360^{\circ}$ scan of the robot's surroundings.
+Lidars Mapping, navigation and the detection of physical obstacles is performed by three SICK TiM571 2D Lidars.
+One each is mounted at the front and the back of the robot scanning 180°.
+As this creates dead zones at the robot's sides, a third sensor was mounted centred at the bottom of the robot, resulting in a full 360°scan of the robot's surroundings.

 Cameras We use an Intel RealSense D435 3D-camera for the object perception.
-It is attached to the manipulator in such a way that it can be positioned above the workstations so that we can detect the surface and the position of the objects.
+It is attached to the manipulator so that it can be positioned above the workstations to detect the surface and the position of the objects.

 For barriertape detection, multiple ELP USB fisheye cameras can be mounted around the robot, which enables a 360° view.
-During the competition, we usually rely on a single fisheye camera because we have observed that all of the barrier tape is still detected.
+During the competition, we usually rely on a single fisheye camera because we have observed that all the barriertape is still detected.